Direct-to-Consumer (DTC) Advertising

 Amgen’s mission is to serve patients, and that includes providing accurate information about diseases and medicines.

 Responsible direct-to-consumer (DTC) advertising can play a role in increasing awareness about diseases, educating patients about treatment options, and fostering dialogue between patients and their healthcare providers.
+We have a responsibility to consider and evaluate on an ongoing basis the most appropriate settings for where and when we employ DTC advertising as an avenue to reach patients.

-Amgen conducts DTC advertising only after physicians are sufficiently experienced with a product.
-Amgen proactively informs physicians of our intent to conduct DTC at least 30 days prior to DTC launch.
 In our product advertising, we present risk information prominently, clearly and in simple consumer language.
 We test our advertising to ensure both our benefit and risk messages are successfully communicated.